mousavin0/DWH_DE23_Niloofar/README.md

 - **DLT**: Used for ingesting 100 results with the search keyword "gymnasielärare" from the Jobsearch API.
 - **DBT**: Utilized for creating data models in the warehouse and marts schemas, conducting testing, and generating automated documentation.
-- **REPORTER**: Utilized for creating
+- **REPORTER**: Utilized for creating the dashboard

 ### Data Lineage

 DBT has built in capabilites like test and documentaion.
-Here is an automated view of the data lineage created using dbt:
+Below is an automated view of the data lineage created using dbt.
+Note that source tables are ephemeral, meaning they are not stored in snowflake.

 ![Lineage](lineage.png)